upfrontjs/framework/docs/calliope/attributes.md

 #### setCasts

-The `setCasts` method sets the cats for the model, replacing the existing configuration.
+The `setCasts` method sets the casts for the model, replacing the existing configuration.

 ```js
 import User from '@upfrontjs/framework';